cdeck3r/cdeck3r.github.io/_posts/2017-08-03-SCM-DataProduct_CodingChallenge.md

 * Chatfuel
 * QnAMaker

 The project runs until end of September.
-Afterwards, we expect to have first bot ready to have regular conversations with our students.
+Afterwards, we expect to have a first bot ready to have regular conversations with our students.
 We are still looking for the chatbot's name.
-If you have an idea, drop me a mail.
+If you have an idea, drop me a mail. :-)

 ## Further Ressources